williamthegrey/setup-sh/README.md

 sys_share_dir=/usr/share
 sys_init_dir=/etc/init.d
 sys_etc_dir=/etc
+sys_var_dir=/var
 ```

-Setup.sh is meant to install packages to your system.
-You can modify "sys dirs" to adjust the installation destinations of the packages.
-And you can modify "pkg dirs" to let Setup.sh know which directories in your packages are meant to be installed to system.
-But only modifying pkg_init_dir is allowed, while the rest of "pkg dirs" is specified by Setup.sh internally.
+Setup.sh is meant to install packages to your system. "sys dirs" are the installation destinations of the packages.
+While "pkg dirs" are the directories in your packages meant to be installed to system.

+> [!NOTE]
+> Setup.sh will not install any files from pkg_var_dir to sys_var_dir.
+Because var dirs are used to store run-time variable data, which does not belong to packages.

+You can modify "sys dirs" and "pkg dirs" as needed.
+But among "pkg dirs", only pkg_init_dir can be modified, while the rest of "pkg dirs" is specified by Setup.sh internally.

 > [!WARNING]
 > Do not modify these configurations frequently.
 When Setup.sh uninstalls packages, it always uses currently configured "sys dirs".
 If a package was installed to old "sys dirs", and uninstalled from new "sys dirs", some files will not be deleted cleanly during uninstallation.